Baby’s First Cuddle – Skin to Skin

 You are looking forward to seeing and holding your baby.
 The first contact between you and your baby is such an important one.
 It should last for as long as you want it to and at least until after your baby’s first breastfeed.
 After your long journey to meet each other this first cuddle will help both of you feel calm and relaxed; you will also be helping your baby get used to his new world.

-Skin to skin contact is recommended for mum’s and babies for many reasons and all of them are good.
-What are these many good reasons?
+Skin to skin contact is recommended for mum’s and babies for many reasons and all of them are linked to supporting your bond and nourishing your baby.

-Cuddling will also help release oxytocin and prolactin – hormones which help with mothering and breastfeeding.
-Your baby will also start to show feeding behaviours (see below) and his digestive system will be stimulated.
+There are mental as well as physical benefits to skin to skin as cuddling your newborn helps release oxytocin and prolactin, hormones which help support breastfeeding and your overall bond.
+Your baby will also start to show feeding behaviours (mentioned in more detail below) and his or her digestion will be stimulated.

 How is skin to skin done?

-At birth babies have a natural instinct to feed; when left in uninterrupted skin to skin contact your baby will go through the following steps to initiate his first feed:
+Following birth, babies have a natural instinct to feed and when experiencing uniterrupted skin to skin contact your baby will go through the following steps to initiate his or her first feed:

 - Will start to relax and go to sleep – this will help baby recover from the birth